empuxa/laravel-pin-login/README.md

 composer require empuxa/login-via-pin
 ```

-Afterward, copy the vendor files and adjust the config file `config/login-via-pin.php` to your needs:
+Copy the vendor files and adjust the config file `config/login-via-pin.php` to your needs:

 ```bash
 php artisan vendor:publish --provider="Empuxa\LoginViaPin\ServiceProvider"
 ```

-Finally, run the migrations:
+Run the migrations:

 ```bash
 php artisan migrate
 ```

+That's it!
+You're ready to start using the PIN login feature in your Laravel application.

 ## Usage

-The sign in process has three steps:
+The sign-in process for this repository involves three steps:
-1. The user enters their email address, phone number, or any other defined identifier, and requests a PIN.
+1. Enter the user's email address, phone number, or any other specified identifier, and request a PIN.
-2. If the information is valid, a PIN is sent to the user (you might need to adjust the notification channel within the user model).
+2. If the entered information is valid, a PIN will be sent to the user.
+You may need to customize the notification channel based on the user model you are using.
-3. The user enters the PIN and might be logged in.
+3. Enter the received PIN to potentially log in the user.

-### Adjust the views
+### Customizing the Views

-While the first steps were quite simple, now it's time to adjust the views.
+While the initial steps are relatively straightforward, it's now necessary to customize the views.
-They are kept as simple as possible (some might also say "ugly"), and can be found in `resources/views/vendor/login-via-pin`.
+These views have been designed to be as simple as possible (some might even consider them "ugly") and can be located in the `resources/views/vendor/login-via-pin` directory.

-*Why aren't they beautiful?*
+*Why are they not visually appealing?*
-Everybody uses different layouts and frameworks for their applications.
+Different applications adopt various layouts and frameworks.
-You know your application best, so you can adjust the views to your needs.
+Since you have the most knowledge about your application, you can change the views to suit your specific requirements.

-### Change the notification
+### Modifying the Notification
-Within the views you've copied, you'll find a notification that's sent to the user.
+Within the copied views, you will come across a notification that's sent to the user.
-You might want to adjust it to your needs.
+You may want to make adjustments to this notification to align it with your preferences and needs.

+#### Different Notification Channels
+If you plan on utilizing SMS or similar as your preferred notification channel, you have the option to create a custom notification class.
+The PIN and the user's IP address will be passed to the constructor of this class.
+Finally, replace the default notification class within the `config/login-via-pin.php` file with your custom notification.

 ## Testing